MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 * Source Control - Full Git support through the new [Git window](https://devblogs.microsoft.com/visualstudio/improved-git-experience-in-visual-studio-2019/).
 * Accessibility - We believe there are no known issues with assistive technology compatibility that don't already exist in the local Visual Studio experience.
 Please let us know if you detect bugs by filing an issue on [developer community](https://developercommunity.visualstudio.com/).
-* Publishing - Publish to Azure through Git Actions is supported.
+* Publishing - Publish to Azure through GitHub Actions is supported.
 * Connected services - App Insights, KeyVault, Storage, SQL, Redis, Cosmos, openAPI, and gRPC are partially supported.
 * Test Explorer - Mostly supported.
 Some features in progress such as default architecture selection, run tests in parallel, playlists, etc. Known issues with debugging a unit test, run settings, and some additional enterprise features.
 Profiling unit tests is not supported.